 My mission is to help people weave relationships that heal

 into the fabric of our family and community lives.

 2) Educational Graphics -

-The 3-in-1 Map of the Autonomic Nervous System lays out 3 very different threat responses and 3 relaxed responses.
-These form the neurological basis for our emotional states, our perceptual biases, and much of our motivation.
+The 3-Layer Map of the Autonomic Nervous System lays out 3 very different threat responses and 3 relaxed responses.
+These form the neurological basis for our emotional states, our perceptual biases, and much of our moods and motivation.

 This model makes it quick and easy to notice and strategize about autonomic states:

 -states that we get stuck in like freeze, dissociation, anxiety, anger, compulsive

 competition, greed, or compulsive niceness, and-states that we can not get to, like deep rest or clear boundary setting or comfort with intimate touch.

 This simplified model of the ANS is based on complex new discoveries in neuroscience.
 It is easy to learn and use.
 My goal is to get this information out quickly, via graphics to people with little or no training in neuroscience, who need it.